BrianWill/byteschool/markdown/gomisc/standard packages.md

 ### crypto

 The `crypto` packages encrypt and decrypt data using popular encrytption algorithms.
-They also can generate cryptographic hashes using popular algorithms, like SHA and MD5.
+They also generate cryptographic hashes using [SHA](https://en.wikipedia.org/wiki/Secure_Hash_Algorithms), [MD5](https://en.wikipedia.org/wiki/MD5), and a few other popular algorithms.

 ### crypto/rand, math/rand

-Both `crypto/rand` and `math/rand` both generate random numbers, but only `crypto/rand` is suitable for encryption purposes.
-Using `math/rand` is more efficient, but using it to generate encryption keys is a bad idea.
+Both `crypto/rand` and `math/rand` generate random numbers, but only `crypto/rand` is suitable for encryption purposes.
+Using `math/rand` is more efficient, but using it to generate encryption keys is insecure.

 ### math